Key Takeaways

 Focusing on ornamental grass and perennials like the blanket flower and festuca offers year-round aesthetic appeal.
 These plants generally require less maintenance than annuals.
 Shrubs are also effective in forming structured, sustainable designs.

-creeping thyme spread efficiently, offering attractive coverage with minimal input.
+Utilize ground cover plants to help manage soil moisture and reduce weeds.
+Plants like creeping thyme spread efficiently, offering attractive coverage with minimal input.
 Mulching around these areas is another way to retain moisture and cut down on labor.

 Finally, remember that a well-planned xeriscape garden can add value to your property.
 The careful selection and placement of plants not only cuts back on watering and care but also enhances curb appeal with minimal ongoing effort.